 Dr. Utibe Effiong is a US physician.
 Before his clinical appointment with MidMichigan Health, he was the Writer-in-Residence at the University of Michigan Risk Science Center.
-In that role, he ran Risk Without Borders, a unique blog which examined emerging risk issues through the lens of a developing economy.
+In that role, he ran Risk Without Borders, a unique blog that examined emerging risk issues through the lens of a developing economy.

 Prior to starting Risk Without Borders, Dr. Effiong spent 2 years as a research scientist with the University of Michigan School of Public Health.
 Before that he had worked for six years as an Internist with several Nigerian hospitals including the University of Uyo Teaching hospital and General Hospital Umunnato where he carried out clinical duties, medical research, student/physician training and health education for diabetic patients.